pagdividido/magento2/README.md

 Attribute Relationship Definition:

-In STORES -> Configuration -> Payment Method -> Fluxx -> Attribute Relationship Definition
+In STORES -> Configuration -> Payment Method -> PagDividido -> Attribute Relationship Definition

 *   The CPF will be an attribute obtained from the
 *   The CPF attribute is